Soro82/fantasy-football-quiz/README.md

 ### Font

 * I decided to use the "Noto Sans" font family for my website.
-* I googled the top ten font families to use on websites and I thought "Noto Sans" was the a good font for a quiz.
+* I googled the top ten font families to use on websites and I thought "Noto Sans" was a good font for a quiz.
 There is not much text on the screen at any one time so I wanted it to stand out more to make it look more like a game.
 * I imported them from [Google Fonts](https://fonts.google.com/)

 [Back to Top](#fantasy-football-quiz)